Many components go into a cohesive bathroom design and function.

 Laminate utilizes a thin plastic material for the surface.
 This is pressed to more plastic, particleboard, or plywood for a durable base.

 Laminate is available in a vast variety of colors and patterns.
-Seriously, you can find just about anything you’re looking for (or even have it custom made).
+Seriously, you can find just about anything you’re looking for (or even have it custom made) – making tile an awesome choice for bathroom vanity countertops.

 In fact, laminate is one of the cheapest bathroom vanity top materials.
-In addition to its low price, installing laminate bathroom countertops is a relatively easy DIY endeavor.
+In addition to its low price, installing laminate bathroom countertops is a relatively easy DIY endeavor, meaning you can transform your bathroom space without having to undergo a full bathroom remodel!

 The only real downside to laminate, other than not having the glamor of other materials, is that they often thin or dull over time.

 When damaged or worn out, the entire top must be replaced.
-Repairs aren’t possible.
+Repairs aren’t possible, so keep this in mind when planning your projects.

 Recycled glass is currently one of the trendiest materials for bathroom countertops.